Nicolas Cage, the acclaimed actor and filmmaker, has offered his thoughts on some of his favourite cinematic films of all time.

 Official Film Synopsis: “Two apelike brothers stomp around Tokyo; an American scientist (Russ Tamblyn) and his helper (Kumi Mizuno) advise.”

 9 – Juliet of the Spirits – Federico Fellini, 1965.

-We simply could not have a list of all time great cinematic moments without the inclusion of Federico Fellini.
+We simply could not have a list of all-time great cinematic moments without the inclusion of Federico Fellini.
 I know that, you know that, Nicolas Cage knows that.

 The 1965 Italian-French comedic drama Juliet of the Spirits stars the likes of starring Giulietta Masina, Sandra Milo, Mario Pisu, Valentina Cortese, and more as the film tells the story of a middle-aged woman’s visions and memories.

 Official Film Synopsis: “Middle-aged Giulietta grows suspicious of her husband, Giorgio, when his behaviour grows increasingly questionable.
 One night when Giorgio initiates a seance amongst his friends, Giulietta gets in touch with spirits and learns more about herself and her painful past.
-Slightly skeptical, but intrigued, she visits a mystic who gives her more information — and nudges her toward the realization that her husband is indeed a philanderer.”
+Slightly sceptical, but intrigued, she visits a mystic who gives her more information — and nudges her toward the realization that her husband is indeed a philanderer.”

 10 – The Wizard of Oz – Victor Fleming, 1939.